michelesr/michelesr.github.io/about.md

 ---

 I always been enthusiast about technology and *IT*, since I was a child.
-But my immersion into *Computer Science* began when I started to explore the beautiful world of *FLOSS* and *GNU/Linux*.
+But my immersion into *Computer Science* began when I entered the beautiful realm of *FLOSS* and *GNU/Linux*.

 Then I decided to join the *Applied Computer Science* course at *University of Urbino*, and I graduated in 2015, with a